 Make sure those properties are search engine optimized:

-Solid doctor online reputation management campaigns implement search engine optimization best practices to give your properties the best chance at outranking undesirable search results.
+Solid doctor ORM campaigns implement search engine optimization best practices to give your properties the best chance at outranking undesirable search results.
 Our DIY tool shows you how.

 - Use your name wherever possible